jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 AWS Athena for data analysis

 Parquet format for efficient querying

-Deliverables:
+# Deliverables:

-Operational data pipeline documentation
+1. Operational data pipeline documentation

-Security implementation guidelines
+2. Security implementation guidelines

-Data governance framework
+3. Data governance framework

-Monitoring dashboard configurations
+4. Monitoring dashboard configurations

-Process optimization recommendations
+5. Process optimization recommendations

-Training materials for city staff
+6. Training materials for city staff

-This descriptive analysis provides the City of Vancouver with a comprehensive framework for managing business license data through secure, governed, and monitored processes, enabling efficient operations and data-driven policy decisions.
+# Conclusion:

-Note: I've maintained all the technical details and security measures from the original while restructuring to match your requested format.
-The content now flows logically through the specified sections while preserving the project's key components and AWS implementation specifics.
+Project Part 2 extends the Business Licenses 2025 pipeline with automated data analysis, security, governance, and monitoring.
+Furthermore, this descriptive analysis provides the City of Vancouver with a comprehensive framework for managing business license data through secure, governed, and monitored processes, enabling efficient operations and data-driven policy decisions.
+Additionally, the implementation of this comprehensive data pipeline represents a significant advancement in the City of Vancouver's business licensing operations.
+By transitioning to a cloud-based, automated system, we have established a foundation for more efficient and transparent municipal services.
+This modernization positions Vancouver as a leader in digital government services, setting a benchmark for other municipalities.
+The data-driven approach will enable continuous improvement through analytics and performance monitoring.